• Skip to primary navigation

 First I tear off a piece of plastic wrap and push it down right on top, touching the ganache.
 I’m not sure, but it seems like it might form a skin (like pudding does) if I don’t do that.
 I haven’t really found any scientific research to back that up, but I like to be proactive 🙂

-Next just cover the top of the bowl and let it sit out on the counter overnight to set up for firm ganache.
+For the firm ganache (higher ratio of chocolate to cream): Cover the top of the bowl and let it sit out on the counter overnight to set up for firm ganache.
+(See notes below on my thoughts about letting ganache sit out.)

-If you’ve made drip ganache, then you’d use a different ratio of 1:1 usually and you wouldn’t need to let it sit out overnight, just maybe an hour or two.
+For drip ganache (lower ratio of chocolate to cream): You would use a different ratio of 1:1 and you wouldn’t need to let it sit out overnight, just maybe an hour or two, then you’ll just drip it onto a cold cake.
+(See notes below on my thoughts about letting ganache sit out.)

-The next day, it’ll be quite thick and look a bit like this:
+If making firm ganache, then the next day, the firm ganache will be quite thick and look a bit like the image below.

 At this point, it’s too thick to spread onto your cake.
 That’s good news because that means once you heat it a bit, spread it on the cake, then it will firm up the way you want it.